MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1005-scenario-include.md

-See the results of posting before you post to the projects ledger and edit the journal lines if there are any errors that need to be corrected.
+Review the results of posting before you post to the projects ledger.
+Edit the journal lines if there are errors to correct.